New York City Center: City Center of Music and Drama Inc.

 The 55th Street theater was originally controlled by the City Center of Music and Drama Inc. (CCMD), which the city government established in July 1943.
 The City Center for Music and Drama Inc. is the organizational parent of the New York City Ballet and was formerly also the parent company of the New York City Opera, which was liquidated in 2013.
 During its first two decades, the CCMD was largely synonymous with the 55th Street theater, which for the most part was its only location.
 The CCMD temporarily operated the International Theatre on Columbus Circle during the 1948–1949 season.
-In January 1965, the CCMD became a member company of Lincoln Center.
+In January 1965, the CCMD became a member company of Lincoln Center after the Ballet and Opera moved to the New York State Theater, now David H. Koch Theater.
 In subsequent years, the CCMD used other venues such as the ANTA Theatre.

 Several of the CCMD's constituent companies are no longer affiliated with City Center or no longer exist.
 The New York City Symphony performed there from 1944 to about 1948, and the New York City Dance Theater only performed at the 55th Street theater during the 1949–1950 season.
 The City Center Art Gallery operated between 1953 and 1961.
 Another former constituent company was the City Center Cinematheque, which was proposed in 1970 but never formally opened.

 55th Street Theater Foundation

 The City Center 55th Street Theater Foundation took over the 55th Street theater in August 1976, subleasing the theater from the CCMD.
-The foundation rents out the main auditorium to various performers and leases the basement space to the Manhattan Theatre Club.
+The foundation rents out the main auditorium to various performers.
+Stages I and II in the basement are rented to the Manhattan Theatre Club.
 New York City Center Inc., a 501(c)(3) nonprofit organization established in 1976, controls the theater.
-As of 2023, Michael S. Rosenberg is listed as the president and CEO of New York City Center Inc. For the fiscal year that ended in June 2020, the organization recorded $21,340,158 in revenue and $23,620,235 in expenses, for a total net loss of $2,280,077.
+As of 2026, Michael S. Rosenberg is the president and CEO of New York City Center Inc.

 Programming

 Upon the theater's 75th anniversary in 2018, The New York Times characterized City Center as "a multidisciplinary space for artists in theater, dance and music".
-From the 1940s to the 1960s, the City Center's resident companies included the CCMD's opera, symphony, drama, dance, and ballet companies, Since the late 20th century, City Center has hosted a variety of dance performances each season.
-It also hosts events including the Fall for Dance Festival and Encores!.
+From the 1940s to the 1960s, the City Center's resident companies included the CCMD's opera, symphony, drama, dance, and ballet companies.
+Since the late 20th century, City Center has hosted a variety of dance performances each season.
+It also hosts other events including the Fall for Dance Festival and Encores!.